 Management believes that the allowance for losses on loans and real estate owned is adequate.
 The provision can fluctuate based on changes in economic conditions, changes in the level of classified assets, changes in the amount of loan charge-offs and recoveries, or changes in other information available to management.
-Also, regulatory agencies review the Company's allowances for losses as a part of their examination process, and they may require changes in loss provision within their regulatory filings (the Thrift Financial Report) based on information available at the time of their examination.
+Also, regulatory agencies review the Company's allowances for losses as a part of their examination process, and they may require changes in loss provision based on information available at the time of their examination.